atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/making-sure-your-dashboard-always-gets-better.md

 ---
-section: book
+section: Deploy
 title: Making Sure Your Dashboard Always Gets Better
 meta_title: Iterating on Dashboards
-description: Once a dashboard is built and shared it is not done.
+description: Keep iterating on dashboards.
+Once a dashboard is built and shared it is not done.
 You should maintain it and improve it by using audience feedback.
 number: 140
 authors:
 - _people/tim.md